10 Effective Practices for Digital Teaching

 How do you do this?

-Student to student interaction includes opportunities for personal introductions, discussion board forums for casual dialogue and posting of course questions, as well as small or large group discussion, as well as opportunities for peer review and feedback.
+• Student-to-student interaction includes opportunities for personal introductions (Padlet or Flip), discussion board threads for casual dialogue and posting of course questions, as well as small or large group discussion, and opportunities for peer review and feedback.

-- Actively and continuously monitor students and their performance with the last login date in the Grade Center, Performance Dashboard, Retention Center, or even by using Grade Center cell colors.
-Use these resources as an early alert and as opportunities to reach out and provide feedback to students around their performance.
-These tools can be very effective in determining whether any students in your class are falling behind or neglecting to check Blackboard regularly.
+• Actively and continuously monitor students and their performance using Analytics in Blackboard Ultra.
+This tool can be very effective in determining whether any student in your class is falling behind or neglecting to check Blackboard regularly.
 Intervene early on, so they get back on track quickly.